sendgrid/docs/content/docs/ads/target-right-audience-for-your-ads-campaign.md

 ---
 layout: page
 weight: 0
-title: Target the right audience for your Ads Campaign
+title: Targeting the right audience for your Ads Campaign
 group:
 seo:
-  title: Target the right audience for your Ads Campaign
+  title: Targeting the right audience for your Ads Campaign
   description: How to target the right audience for your Ads Campaign
   keywords:
 navigation: